sanahmed/PhaME/README.md

 #### Input files

-* A directory with reference files which have the following file suffixes
+* A directory with reference files (complete genomes) which have the following file suffixes
   - *.fasta
   - *.fna
   - *.fa